-The pandemic emergency still continues.
-In order to set an expectation on when the State would release its restrictions, in August the State released the Blueprint for Safer Economy ("Blueprint").
-It currently remains in effect.
-The "Blueprint" created a tiered system of COVID-19 restrictions that all counties in California must follow.
+On August 28, 2020, the State released its Blueprint for Safer Economy ("Blueprint"), which created a tiered system of COVID-19 restrictions that all counties in California must follow.
 The most restrictive rules apply to Tier One and the least restrictive rules apply to Tier Four.

-- Tier 1 (Purple) is the most restrictive, and generally aligns w/ the level of restrictions previously in place for counties on the State Monitoring List. - The remaining tiers are Tier 2 (Red), Tier 3 (Orange), and Tier 4 (Yellow).
+- Tier 1 (Purple) is the most restrictive, and generally aligns with the level of restrictions previously in place for counties on the State Monitoring List. - The remaining tiers are Tier 2 (Red), Tier 3 (Orange), and Tier 4 (Yellow).
 Each tier involves some level of restriction on activity.